europace/kex-push/README.md

 Currently we do not aggregate any messages, that means the client is responsible for processing the potential load of messages.

-KreditSmart does not save any push notifications.
-That means if there is no history of messages in intervals a subscriber is not connected to the topics.
+KreditSmart and the AWS broker don't store any push notifications.
+Consequently, a subscriber won't receive messages during unconnected time intervals.

 ## Client-Implementation